 More on Terms of University Licensing Agreements

-- Up front payments – There are fewer for startup companies, especially the more promising ones.
-Ideally, you want no up front fees.
+- Upfront payments – There are fewer upfront payments for startup companies, especially the more promising ones.
+Ideally, you want no upfront fees.
 However, universities often require some cash as part of the licensing agreement to minimize the risk that the business may not succeed and they will not recoup their costs.
-Up front fees can be reduced by using a template license (“express license”).
+Upfront fees can be reduced by using a template license (“express license”).

-- Equity – The amount of equity the university acquires can range from around 5 to 20% depending upon whether or not it is diluted; it is higher if it is diluted.
+- Equity – The amount of equity the university acquires can range from around 5% to 20% depending on whether or not it is diluted.
+It is higher if it is diluted.
 For example, equity may be 10% diluted but 5% non-diluted.
-There may be limits, such as it applying up until your first million.
+There may be limits.
 After full dilution, you may only own a small percent of the company.

-- What is “dilution”?
-Dilutive vs. non-dilutive funding describes whether or not the investor in your project gets the right to some of your business equity and profits (called “dilutive” because your equity and profit is diluted by their investment) or does not get any of your equity or current or future profits (called non-dilutive because your equity does not get diluted by their investment).
+- What is dilution?
+Dilutive vs. non-dilutive funding describes whether or not the investor in your project gets the right to some of your business equity and profits (called dilutive because your individual equity and profit is diluted by their investment) or does not get any of your equity or current or future profits (called non-dilutive because your individual equity does not get diluted by their investment).
 You can set aside some shares to not be diluted by a dilutive investment so that you do not lose ownership of your company.

-- A monthly update that describes the challenges you are having, progress made or the reason it is not made.
+- A monthly update that describes the challenges you are having, progress made, or the reason why there hasn’t been progress.

 - A certain amount of equity investments within a specified time period.

 - A commercial sale by a certain date.

 - FDA approval within a specified number of years.

 - Exclusivity – For a successful startup, you want exclusive rights to the intellectual property, ideally worldwide.
 It would be difficult to raise funds without it.